dpham89/song-bpm-nome/README.md

 # song-bpm-nome

-Merged functionality of José M. Pérez's BPM finder and Metronome By Scott W. Hudson
+Merging José M. Pérez's BPM finder and Metronome By Scott W. Hudson with added functionalities

 Find a song with Spotify API & play metronome with found bpm.